-Bart Starr might not be the statistical leader that Unitas, Marino, or Fran Tarkenton was.
-Bart, however, was an incomparable leader on the field, and scored high in characteristics the box score can’t convey.
+Bart Starr might not have been the statistical leader that Unitas, Marino, or Fran Tarkenton was.
+Bart, however, was an incomparable leader on the field and scored high in characteristics the box score can’t convey.
 From a challenging end to his college career to overcoming the Dallas Cowboys and the artic Wisconsin winter, Starr’s resolve overcame impediments that crush ordinary men.

 Hear Football Legends on The Game Before the Money Podcast: